 - 10cm lengths of lemongrass stalks

-Place all the ingredients except the the lemongrass stalks into a large bowl and mix well.
+Place all the ingredients except the lemongrass stalks into a large bowl and mix well.
 Bruise 1 lemongrass stalk with the knife to release the flavour and leave it whole with the mix.
 Let the mix stand for at least 30 minutes.

-Divide the mix into equal portions depending how large you want each skewers to be then mould the mix onto each lemongrass stalk.
+Divide the mix into equal portions depending on how large you want each skewers to be then mould the mix onto each lemongrass stalk.
 It helps to dampen your hands before shaping the mixture to prevent it from sticking to the plate or each other.

 Cook the skewers either in the oven like I did this time and it should cook in 8 – 10 minutes at 200 deg C or until golden brown and sizzling.
 Remember to turn it after 4 – 5 minutes.
 I think it would taste much better cooked over hot coals on the BBQ.

-Serve with thai chilli sauce.
+Serve with Thai chilli sauce.